crazzfeng/sendcloud-docs/docs/Analysis/mp-monitor.md

 1. Return to the Aurora SendCloud MP Monitor interface
 2. Click the "**Verify**" button
-3. The system will check for the TXT record and confirm setup
+3. The system will check for the TXT record and confirm the setup

 <Callout theme="warning">
   **Verification Timing**: DNS changes may take 5-15 minutes to be recognized by Yahoo's systems.
 If verification fails, wait a few minutes and try again.